Nodal-Robotics/nodal-workspace/docs/tooling/index.md

 # Tooling

-This section defines the **engineering tooling framework** used across the Axion Robotics / NODAL ecosystem.
+This section defines the **engineering tooling framework** used across the  NODAL ecosystem.

 Tooling is considered a **system-level concern**: it directly impacts quality, safety, traceability, and long-term maintainability.